-If you have been diagnosed with colon cancer, one of the first things your doctor will want to determine is the stage of your cancer.
+If you’ve been diagnosed with colon cancer (also known as colorectal cancer), one of the first things your doctor will want to determine is the stage of your cancer.

 The system considers the following factors:

 - Primary tumor (T).
 T refers to how large the original tumor is and whether cancer has grown into the wall of the colon or spread to adjacent organs or structures.

 - Regional lymph nodes (N).
 N refers to whether cancer cells have spread to nearby lymph nodes.

 - Distant metastases (M).
 M refers to whether cancer has metastasized (spread) from the colon to other parts of the body, like the lungs or liver.

 In some cases, there’s not enough information to assess the tumor or nodes.
 Instead of including a number (as in T1 or N1), the cancer category will be TX or NX.

 Within each of the three categories, the cancer is classified even further and assigned a number and letter to indicate the extent of the disease.
 These assignments are based on the structure of the colon and how far the cancer has grown through the layers of the colon wall.

 The stages of colon cancer are as follows: